Raspikabek/fun-with-sfdx/README.md

     feature/* :development branches for each feature

 ### How do I start?
-If you want to collaborate from our repo:
+If you want to contribute from our repo:
 1. Fork this repository to your user.
 2. Clone your forked repository
 ```